pburkholder/conjur_demo/README.md

       "hosts": [ ]
     }

-Create a host factory for the sensu/generic layer

-    conjur hostfactory create --as-group demo -l sensu/generic sensu/generic
+Install the hostfactory plugin.
 To enable this, update `~/.conjurrc` with

     plugins:
     - ui-beta